VegaDeftwing/OpGuidesHugoSrc/content/Music/Software/daw.md

 * Paid modules needed to host VSTs
 * Less ideal for structured songs
   * unless using an external sequencer
-* Eats CPU, a lot of cool modules un-optimized
+* Eats CPU, a lot of cool modules unoptimized
 * It's not really a DAW?
 * Still no support to host VCV as a VST in a 'real' DAW
   * workarounds exist, but they're often awkward